MasteryEducation/SecuritiesExamsMastery.ca/content/csc/14/1/index.md

 - [x] Performance-based executive compensation tied to long-term goals
 - [ ] A single individual holding the roles of both CEO and board chair without oversight

-> **Explanation:** Strong corporate governance typically features independent board oversight, long-term incentive structures, and clear separate roles for executive leadership and board supervision to avoid conflicts of interest.
+> **Explanation:**( Strong corporate governance typically features independent board oversight, long-term incentive structures, and clear separate roles for executive leadership and board supervision to avoid conflicts of interest.)

----

 ### How can macroeconomic factors, such as GDP growth, affect a company’s operations?
 - [x] Higher GDP growth can lead to increased consumer spending, boosting revenues.